 Background

 The inspiration behind this project was to create a product that in some way addressed the current situation of the world.
-Grocery stores or dining halls are high-risk zones for contraction .of the virus, which poses the inconvenience of having to frequently sanitize common surfaces between customers.
+Grocery stores or dining halls are high-risk zones for contraction of the virus, which poses the inconvenience of having to frequently sanitize common surfaces between customers.
 To ensure these common surfaces are cleaned, effort on either the customer’s end or an employee’s end has to be spent, and given the countless number of common surfaces, it is increasingly hard to guarantee that all surfaces are cleaned between each customer’s use.
 The Socially Distanced Dispenser addresses this issue by eliminating any need for contact in the first place, which allows for more focus and effort to be directed to other surfaces that require frequent cleaning.

 The concept of contactless dispensers is not novel.
 Most hand sanitizer dispensers rely on infrared or photo sensors to dispense product without contact [2].
 This approach, however, would not make sense in the context of our problem.
 Dispensers akin to the automatic hand sanitizer can only dispense a set, static amount.
-If the user wants more sanitizer than the set amount they would have to trigger the dispensing mechanism repeatedly.
+If the user wants more sanitizer than the set amount, they will have to trigger the dispensing mechanism repeatedly.
 If the user wants less than the set amount, that’s simply not an option and some product would have to go to waste.
 For the context of the hand sanitization problem, this is fine, as most users will be content with one dispense of the set amount.
 Food, however, is a different issue.
 Many users will desire many different amounts of food and having to repeatedly trigger the dispensing mechanism to receive the desired amount is inconvenient.
 And if the user wants less than the set amount, food will have to be wasted, which is not good practice.

 Another system that could be considered similar to the Socially Distanced Dispenser is Coca Cola’s ‘Freestyle Beverage Dispenser’.
 Coke’s dispenser allows users to choose from a wide variety of drinks by having users scan a QR code on their smartphone, which then directs them to a web application where users can select their beverage [3].
 This approach saves the user from having to download an app and from having to form a Bluetooth connection with the machine, but the overhead is far greater than what the Socially Distanced Dispenser would need.
 A web application is far out of scope as each module only dispenses one type of food item and the customization options are limited simply to quantity.
 The Freestyle Beverage Dispenser allows users to choose from hundreds of different items and customization options which necessitates serving large amounts of user-facing views and having a database.
 In addition to the large overhead of a web application, the price of a single module of the Freestyle Beverage Dispenser can range from $2000 to $11,500 [4].
-So while having to download an app is inconvenient for the customer, it’s a one-time action.
+So, while having to download an app is inconvenient for the customer, it’s a one-time action.
 The inconvenience would be diminished with each use of the Socially Distanced Dispenser.